- Find a Trail

 Be the first to add one!

-The Chattahoochee Riverwalk in Columbus, skirts the banks of the Chattahoochee River.
-The meandering and hilly paved pathway links the quaint cotton...
+The Chattahoochee Riverwalk in Columbus, skirts the banks of the Chattahoochee River, which follows the border between Georgia and Alabama.
+The...

-The Columbus Fall Line Trace runs between the 14th Street pedestrian bridge in Uptown and Psalmond Road Recreation Center in Midland.
-It follows an...
+The Columbus Fall Line Trace trail runs between the 14th Street pedestrian bridge in Uptown and Psalmond Road Recreation Center in Midland.
+It follows...

 On Alabama's eastern border, nestled amid gentle hills that overlook the mighty Chattahoochee River, is a cluster of four small textile mill...